duskjs/dusk/README.md

 > <b> THE FOLLOWING APPLICATIONS BELOW ARE TEMPORARY AND WILL BE AUTOMATED IN THE FUTURE. </b>

-The following needs to be created after a installation of Dusk:
-- A folder named: 'src'.
+A folder named: 'src'.
 This needs to be inside the same folder as the node_modules.
-- There needs to be a 'index.js' file inside the 'src' folder.
+After the creation of the 'src'folder, create a 'index.js' inside the 'src'folder.
+Now we need to configurate a little.
 These handlings will be handled inside a future update be for now we need to do it by hand.
 Now were almost ready to use Dusk.
 We only need to edit our package.json with the following:

 ```shell
 "component": "ExampleComponent",